geovedi/book-notes/2021/fuzz.notes.md

   - The narrative shifts from stoat hatred to appreciation of their survival traits.
   - The impact of language and terminology on public opinion, such as using terms like "rodent-free living," is noted.
 - Personal Views and Reflections:
-  - The author expresses conflicted feelings about predator control methods and the killing of species to protect others.
+  - Mary expresses conflicted feelings about predator control methods and the killing of species to protect others.
-  - The author reflects on the challenges of advocating for predator eradication while considering the broader ethical implications.
+  - Mary reflects on the challenges of advocating for predator eradication while considering the broader ethical implications.
   - The idea of preserving native species while managing the effects of introduced species is discussed.
   - The role of human intervention and the dynamic nature of ecosystems are considered.
 - Unique New Zealand Wildlife and Cultural Aspects: